rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 >Example:
 ><CITE>illustrated by D. Maclise, R.A.</CITE>

-## 2.21.315 Statements of responsibility on other sources
+## 2.21.315 Statements of responsibility relating to title proper on other sources

-<a name="2.21.315.1">2.21.315.1</a> If a statement of responsibility appears elsewhere in the manifestation than on the preferred source of information, or is taken from outside the manifestation, record the statement and its source in a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/) (see [2.29.31.1](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.31.1)).
+<a name="2.21.315.1">2.21.315.1</a> If a statement of responsibility relating to title proper appears elsewhere in the manifestation than on the preferred source of information, or is taken from outside the manifestation, record the statement and its source in a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/) (see [2.29.31.1](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.31.1)).

 >Example:
 ><CITE>Preface signed: Thomas Hopkins</CITE>

-## 2.21.32 Transposition of statements of responsibility
+## 2.21.32 Transposition of statements of responsibility relating to title proper

 <a name="2.21.32.1">2.21.32.1</a> If a statement of responsibility relating to title proper precedes the [Title proper](/DCRMR/title/Title-proper/) in the source of information, transpose it to its required position unless it is a grammatically inseparable part of the [Title proper](/DCRMR/title/Title-proper/) according to one or more of the conditions enumerated in [Words considered part of the title proper](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper) (see [Title proper, 1.21.31](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper)).
-When transposing the statement of responsibility, do not use the mark of omission.
+When transposing the statement of responsibility relating to title proper, do not use the mark of omission.
 Make a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/) indicating the transposition (see [2.02.2](/DCRMR/sor/#2012-element-order) and [2.29.32.1](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.32.1)).

-## 2.21.33 Single statements of responsibility with two or more names
+## 2.21.33 Single statements of responsibility relating to title proper with two or more names

 <a name="2.21.33.1">2.21.33.1</a> Transcribe a single statement of responsibility relating to title proper as such whether the two or more persons or corporate bodies named in it perform the same function or different functions.

-<a name="2.21.33.2">2.21.33.2</a> If a respondent and praeses are given for an academic disputation, treat both names and the words indicative of their function as part of a single statement of responsibility (unless grammatically inseparable from the [Title proper, 1.21.31](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper) or [Other title information, 1.23.38.1](/DCRMR/title/Other-title-information/#1.23.38.1)).
+<a name="2.21.33.2">2.21.33.2</a> If a respondent and praeses are given for an academic disputation, treat both names and the words indicative of their function as part of a single statement of responsibility relating to title proper (unless grammatically inseparable from the [Title proper, 1.21.31](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper) or [Other title information, 1.23.38.1](/DCRMR/title/Other-title-information/#1.23.38.1)).

 >Example:
 ><CITE>pro disputatione publica proponebatur praeside Jacobo Fabricio, respondente Johanne Rumbhelt</CITE>

-## 2.21.335 Omission of names in statements of responsibility
+## 2.21.335 Omission of names in statements of responsibility relating to title proper

 <a name="2.21.335.1">2.21.335.1</a> When a single statement of responsibility relating to title proper names more than one person or corporate body performing the same function or with the same degree of responsibility, transcribe all the names mentioned.

 <a name="2.21.335.2">2.21.335.2</a> *Optionally*, if the responsible persons or bodies named in a single statement are considered too numerous to list exhaustively, all after the third may be omitted.
 Indicate the omission by the mark of omission, and supply after it in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.

-## 2.21.34 Two or more statements of responsibility
+## 2.21.34 Two or more statements of responsibility relating to title proper

 <a name="2.21.34.1">2.21.34.1</a> If there are two or more statements of responsibility relating to title proper, transcribe them in the order indicated by their sequence on, or by the layout of, the title page.
 If the sequence and layout are ambiguous or insufficient to determine the order, transcribe the statements in the order that makes the most sense.